 (Morena’s Urban-Resto Bar, Sixto Osuna # 26, closed Mondays, open at 5 p.m.
-Reservations recommended, 176 7085, phone is answered after 5 p.m. pesos only.
-For those of you who may visit the Calgary Taj Mahal Courtney and Warren wish you a happy experience, they just want you to know their dad no longer owns it. )
+Reservations recommended, 176 8547, phone is answered after 5 p.m. (or cell, 669 120 3776) pesos only.
+Summer nights – open Thursday, Friday,Saturday and Sunday.
+For those of you who may visit the Calgary Taj Mahal Courtney and Warren wish you a happy experience, they just want you to know their dad no longer owns it.)

 What’s up with Surf’s Up?
 Everything is up and upbeat!